-- (c) The written and clinical examinations cannot be undertaken unless the registrar is active in the programme (for example, not 'on hold' on the programme) and has completed 80% of the GPEP Year 1 clinical time requirements and the required GPEP Year 1 formative activities. - (d) Both the written and clinical examinations must be successfully completed within three years of the date on which the registrar first attempts one of the examinations (excluding time on hold) in order for the registrar to be eligible for the Fellowship assessment. - (e) If a registrar has not successfully completed both the written and clinical examinations by their third anniversary date, the registrar may be required to repeat and successfully complete both examinations, regardless of any results already achieved. - (f) Candidates may have up to three attempts at successfully completing the clinical and/or written examination.
+- Summative assessments evaluate an individual's knowledge of, skills in and experience of general practice.
+A pass in each summative assessment is needed to be eligible for Fellowship assessment. - (b) Registrars are required to undertake the written and clinical examinations at the end of Year 1 (excluding time on hold) - (c) The written and clinical examinations cannot be undertaken unless the registrar is active in the programme (for example, not 'on hold' on the programme) and has completed 80% of the GPEP Year 1 clinical time requirements and the required GPEP Year 1 formative activities. - (d) Both the written and clinical examinations must be successfully completed within three years of the date on which the registrar first attempts one of the examinations (excluding time on hold) in order for the registrar to be eligible for the Fellowship assessment. - (e) If a registrar has not successfully completed both the written and clinical examinations by their third anniversary date, the registrar may be required to repeat and successfully complete both examinations, regardless of any results already achieved. - (f) Candidates may have up to three attempts at successfully completing the clinical and/or written examination.
 Further attempts at either examination will require the approval of the censor in chief and may require the completion of a remedial programme determined by the College.
 The College may also recommend to the censor in chief to approve an alternative assessment for a candidate.
 This is on a case-by-case basis and the candidate must meet the criteria as specified in the 'Special Consideration in Assessment and Reconsideration of Examination Results' policy.
-The maximum number of attempts at either examination that may be approved by the censor in chief is five. - (g) If a registrar has been unsuccessful in their written and/or clinical examinations, they are required to always have a Fellow of the College on-site to provide clinical oversight when they are practicing.
-A Fellow of the College is required to be on-site a majority of the time for registrars that have been successful in their written and clinical examinations (for example, it is possible for practices to have a Fellow on-call who is able to return to the practice should they be required). - (h) Examinations are governed by the rules set out in the GPEP Written and Clinical Examinations Rules
+The maximum number of attempts at either examination that may be approved by the censor in chief is five. - (g) If a registrar has been unsuccessful in their written and/or clinical examinations, they are required to always have a Fellow of the College on-site to provide clinical oversight when they are practicing. - (h) A Fellow of the College is required to be on-site a majority of the time for registrars that have been successful in their written and clinical examinations (for example, it is possible for practices to have a Fellow on-call who is able to return to the practice should they be required). - (i) Examinations are governed by the rules set out in the GPEP Written and Clinical Examinations Rules